Sony Xperia 1 VI vs OnePlus Nord N30 5G

 Which one is better?

-The OnePlus Nord N30 5G is the better buy for most people - its 50W charging crushes the Sony's 30W.
-That said, grab the Sony Xperia 1 VI if you need professional-grade photography with its unique optical zoom - it's a solid investment for serious creators.
+The OnePlus Nord N30 5G is the better buy for most people - its 50W charging crushes the Sony Xperia 1 VI's 30W.
+That said, grab the Sony if you need superior photography features with its 48MP camera, but be ready to sacrifice some support in the US.

 Who should buy each?